LedgerHQ/ledger-live/.changeset/hungry-lizards-scream.md

 "@ledgerhq/live-common": patch
 ---

-Log every transaction that is going to be signed
+Log Cardano raw transactions about to be signed